Macrometacorp/jsC8/docs/Reference/Collection/CollectionManipulation.md

 - **properties**: `Object` (optional)
   For more information on the 'properties` object, see  [the HTTP API documentation for creating collections](https://developer.document360.io/docs/using-c8-rest-api).

+- **isEdge**: `boolean` (optional)
+  If yes then it will create an Edge Collection.
+Default is false.
+  Note:- If this prop is provided then no need to pass type in properties object.

 **Examples**